How Much Does Branding Cost in the UK? [2026 Guide]

 1. Brand Strategy

-• Who is your target audience?
+Who is the target audience?

-• How should your brand be positioned against competitors?
+How to position your brand against competitors?

 2. Visual Identity (Logo, Colours, and Typography)